-Bile breaks down the fat in food so it can be absorbed by the body.
+Bile helps with digestion.
 It also carries waste and toxins out of the body.
-If bile cannot pass out of the liver, the bile builds up and damages the liver.
+When bile cannot pass out of the liver, it builds up and damages the liver.

 American Liver Foundation